xvag/k8s-iac-thw/README.md

-# Deploy k8s "the hard way"
+# Kubernetes The Hard Way as Code

-Deploy infrastructure and kubernetes cluster "as code", with Terraform and Ansible.
+Deploy Kubernetes The Hard Way as Code as Code, with Terraform and Ansible.

 Based on [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)